Snow White (song)

 "Snow White" is a song by Icelandic singer Laufey.
-It was released on 7 August 2025 as the fourth from her third studio album, A Matter of Time.
+It was released on 7 August 2025 as the fourth single from her third studio album, A Matter of Time.
 The song was written solely by Laufey, and was produced by her and Spencer Stewart.
 Lyrically, the song addresses impossible beauty standards for women and the pain of never feeling good enough.

 Background

-On 15 May 2025, Laufey announced her third album A Matter of Time, with "Snow White" featuring as the third track.
+On 15 May 2025, Laufey announced her third album, A Matter of Time, with "Snow White" featuring as the third track.
 Laufey announced the imminent release of the song on 4 August 2025, revealing it to be the final single to be released prior to the album.

 Lyrics and composition

 Of the song, Laufey explained, “Snow White is about the never ending chase for perfection that comes with being a woman.
 It’s about looking in the mirror and seeing all the ways in which you can improve yourself”.
 The song explores unattainable beauty standards, and is titled after the eponymous character from the German fairy tale Snow White, whom Laufey depicts as a perfect woman to whom she can never compare, singing, “"Sometimes I see her.
 She looks like Snow White / She's everything I am, but my wrongs are turned to right”.